parkinsons-toolkit/app-content/pages-content/managing-symptoms/sexual-health.md

 ## What Can I Try for Myself?

 ### Movement Problems

-- Try different sexual positions
+- Some sexual positions might be easier than others.
-- Experiment with different times of the day depending on medication and energy levels
+- Try different times of the day.
+Ease of movement can change during the day and in response to medication, so you may find some times are better for you than others.

+For more information on movement problems, see our _Involuntary Movement_ page.

 ### Fatigue

-- Schedule intimacy when energy levels are higher
+- It may help to try being intimate or having sex at a different time of day or when you have increased energy levels.

+For more information, see our _Tiredness & Fatigue_ page.

 ### Bladder & Bowel Problems

-- **Urinary incontinence:** Use the toilet before sex
+- For urinary incontinence: you could try going to the toilet before having sex.
-- **Bowel incontinence:** Consider an enema or anal plug
+- For bowel incontinence: you could try using an enema before sex, or an anal plug to stop leakage.

+For more advice on bladder and bowel issues, see _Urinary Symptoms_ and _Bowel Symptoms_ pages.

 ### Lowered Sex Drive

-- Address mood, anxiety, and tiredness
-- Increase intimacy through:
+- If you are feeling low in mood, anxious or tired, see the symptom pages for each of these for more advice.
+- Other things you and your partner may wish to try to increase sexual desire:
-  - Bathing together
+  - Relax in the bath together
-  - Sensual massages
+  - Have sensual massages
-  - New lingerie, sex toys, erotic media
+  - Buy new lingerie or sex toys, watch an arousing video, or read erotic stories to each other.
-- Focus on closeness rather than performance
+- It is important to agree beforehand with your partner that the goal is to become closer and enjoy time together – the result may be sex, but it may not.
+This will take any pressure off and help to create an environment where increased sexual drive can happen more naturally.

 ### Problems with Sexual Arousal & Vaginal Dryness

-- Address emotional factors (stress, relationship tension)
-- Change routine (e.g., morning intimacy)
-- Use sexual aids (vibrators)
-- Men: Erectile Dysfunction (ED) treatments may help; speak to GP
-- Women: Vaginal lubricants, moisturisers, HRT, or oestrogen creams
+- Consider any emotional factors (e.g. stress or tensions in the relationship) that could be addressed.
+- Try a change in routine.
+For example, having sex in the morning when you have more energy instead of in the evening.
+- Using sexual aids, such as a vibrator, to increase stimulation.
+- Taking the time to get the mood right and be sensual with each other.
+- **Men:** problems with sexual arousal may mean difficulty getting an erection or losing an erection too soon.
+This is known as Erectile Dysfunction.
+It is common in men of all ages but increases with age.
+There are potential treatments that your GP may prescribe, so speak with your GP.
+- **Women:** vaginal dryness can be painful.
+You can buy a range of vaginal lubricants and moisturisers from the chemist.
+If these don’t help, your GP might prescribe oestrogen replacement cream or could discuss Hormone Replacement Therapy (HRT).

 ### Problems with Orgasm

-- Reduce performance anxiety
-- Explore pleasurable sensations
+- Try not to worry.
+  - Worrying about orgasming can make it happen too quickly or not at all.
+  - Agree with your partner that you’ll enjoy the time being intimate with each other.
+This means it won’t matter as much if one of you doesn’t reach orgasm.
+- Learn what you enjoy.
+  - Explore what you find pleasurable, either with a partner or by masturbation.
+  - Try to relax into the sensations you have.
+Feeling ashamed or embarrassed makes it more difficult to achieve orgasm.
-- Use sex aids (vibrators, vacuum devices)
+- Sex aids (e.g. vibrators and vacuum devices) can help with stimulation and orgasm.
-- Perform pelvic floor exercises (women may benefit from physiotherapist guidance)
+- Pelvic floor exercises.
+  - For women, pelvic floor exercises can help to increase awareness of pelvic floor contractions and improve pelvic tone.
+These can both help with reaching orgasm.
+  - If you find pelvic floor exercises challenging a physiotherapist, nurse, or GP can offer advice.

 ---

-## Further Treatments
+## Further Assessments

-### Speak to a Healthcare Professional

-- **Who:** GP, Parkinson’s specialist, Parkinson’s nurse
-- **Preparation:** Record symptoms in a health diary
-- **Questions they may ask:**
+### Questions
+Healthcare professionals are likely to ask more questions, so you could think about these in advance.
+You could record them in your “My Health” section to bring to the appointment.

+**They might ask about sexual function:**
-  - Onset of the problem
+- When the problem started
-  - Response to stimulation
+- How much response you have to stimulation.
-  - Time of day issues occur
+- Times of the day when problems occur.
-  - Correlation with medication “off” times
+- Does the problem occur at a time when the medication feels less effective – “off” times?

 ### Medication

-- Do not self-adjust medication
-- **ED treatments:** Tablets (Viagra, Cialis, Levitra), self-injection, pessary
+- Changes to Parkinson’s or other medication may improve your symptoms.
+These changes would most likely be made by your Parkinson’s specialist team.
+- **Please do not make any changes to your medication regime without speaking with a healthcare professional.**
+- **Erectile dysfunction:** Possible treatment options include… o Tablets (e.g. Viagra/Cialis/Levitra) o Self-injection or pessary.
+This is where a drug is injected into the penis or inserted in the end of the penis as a pessary, to produce an erection.
+- **Vaginal dryness or pain:** possible treatment options include:
+  - Vaginal lubricants
+  - Hormonal treatments (for example, Hormone Replacement Therapy)
-- **Vaginal dryness/pain:** Lubricants, hormone treatments, anaesthetic gels
+  - Anaesthetic gels

 ### Therapy & Counselling

-- Relationship counselling (individual or couple)
-- Counselling/psychotherapy for sexual problems
-- Psychosexual therapy (specialist therapy for sexual issues)
+- **Relationship counselling:** Counsellors can work with couples and individuals (meaning you can go alone if you’re single or if your partner does not wish to join).
+  - Ask your GP for services available in your area.
+  - Contact your local Relate centre.
+Visit their website to find your nearest Relate and give them a call.
+You can find contact details in our _Useful contacts table_ section.
+- **Counselling and psychotherapy for sexual problems:** Counselling or psychotherapy may help you to talk openly about any sexual problems you are having.
+They can also support you to find ways of making helpful changes.
+  - Ask your GP for services available in your local area.
+- **Psychosexual therapy:** A psychosexual therapist is trained in all aspects of sex and can help you to understand the effects of medication and health conditions on sex.
+- You can see a psychosexual therapist on your own or as a couple.
+- Ask your GP for services available in your local area.

 ### Devices & Surgery

-- Vacuum pump devices for ED
-- Penile prosthesis surgery (last resort)
+Other treatments for erectile dysfunction:
+- **Vacuum pump device:** This is an alternative to medication and is put around the penis to produce an erection.
+- **Surgery:** Usually only used as a last resort, a penile prosthesis can be implanted.

 ---

 ## Key Messages

-- Parkinson’s can affect sexual function through physical, emotional, or medication-related causes
+- Parkinson’s can affect sexual function.
+This might be due to the physical effects of the condition, emotional changes, or as a side effect of medication.
-- Self-help strategies may help, but persistent problems require professional advice
+- There are a number of things you can try to help improve sexual function.
+But if you continue to have problems then you should seek help and advice.
-- Treatments include therapy, medication adjustments, and devices or surgery
+- Treatments offered by healthcare professionals include talking therapies and medication changes.

 ---